reddragon22/reddragon22.github.io/README.md

   * The site is currently small enough to function on top of any server anyways

 # Git Hook Methology
-* Automatically Depoly the website after pushed
+* Enables the deployment and editing of this website from any remote internet connection
-* Need SSH access to deploy@138.68.255.148
+* Authorize SSH key on 138.68.255.148 server
-* git remote add deploy root@138.68.255.148:~/websiterepo.git
+* git remote add deploy root@138.68.255.148:~/websiterepo.git (githook)
-* Makes deploying the website much more simple
+* Automatic deployment of changes

 # About
 This website contains the following: